 One of your best resources before your visit is the Kings Island Accessibility page.

-The Guest Assitance Guide will provide you with an abundance of information.
+The Kings Island Guest Assistance Guide will provide you with an abundance of info ahead of time.
 It will also help answer many of your questions including specific guidelines for each ride.

-In Micah’s case, we learned that he qualified to get a special Rider Access form.
-The form allowed him to go up the exit ramp to gain access for most rides which created a shorter wait time for him in the heat.
+In Micah’s case, we learned he qualified to get a special Rider Access form.
+The form allowed him to go up the exit ramp to gain access to most rides, which created a shorter wait time for him in the heat.

 This made all the difference!